HankB/MkDocs-blog/tech/ESP8266-RTOS-SDK_on_Debian.md

 ## Overview

-1. Install required OS packages.
+1. Install required OS packages and some config.
 1. Clone the Espressif Github repo.
 1. Run the repo provided `install.sh` script to install the tools.
 1. Build a trial project.